mui/mui-x/docs/data/tree-view/tree-item-customization/tree-item-customization.md

 ### Change nested item's indentation

-Use the `itemChildrenIndentationPx` prop to change the indentation of the nested items.
+Use the `itemChildrenIndentation` prop to change the indentation of the nested items.
 By default, a nested item is indented by `12px` from its parent item.

 {{"demo": "ItemChildrenIndentationPxProp.js"}}